freedomofpress/securedrop-workstation/README.md

 ## What's In This Repo?

-This project can be broken neatly into two parts: 1) a set of salt states and `top` files which configure the various VMs, and 2) scripts and system configuration files which set up the document handling process.
+This repository can be broken into three parts: 1) a set of salt states and `top` files which configure the various VMs, 2) scripts and system configuration files which set up the document handling process, and 3) the pre-flight updater used to update all VMs relevant to the SecureDrop Workstation.

 Qubes uses SaltStack internally for VM provisionining and configuration management (see https://www.qubes-os.org/doc/salt/), so it's natural for us to use it as well.
 The `dom0` directory contains salt `.top` and `.sls` files used to provision the VMs noted above.
 - `Makefile` is used with the `make` command on `dom0` to build the Qubes/SecureDrop installation, and also contains some development and testing features.